 Gold was also incorporated into ceramics or lustreware, in a method first developed in Iraq in the 9th century.
 The shimmery finish was obtained by mixing silver sulfides and copper oxides on to the clay which was then fired twice in a special two-part process.

 Calligraphy is one of the most revered Islamic arts.
 When paper replaced parchment in the 11th century, it led to folio books rather than scrolls.
-Calligraphers began to experiment, extending some letters of the Arabic alphabet.
-It resulted in different scripts such as ‘thuluth’, which was used to great effect in ornately designed illuminated Qurans.
+Calligraphers began to experiment with the Arabic alphabet by extending some letters.
+This innovation resulted in different scripts such as ‘thuluth’, which was used to great effect in ornately designed illuminated Qurans.
 Gold and blue, which came from indigo, cobalt or lapis lazuli and was considered to be a majestic color, featured prominently.

-Copper was mined as well as gold.
-It too was traded and two outstanding copper figures dating back to the 13th and 14th centuries show that the copper came from France indicating that trade extended far beyond the Sahara and Sudan.
+Copper was mined traded along with gold.
+Two outstanding copper figures dating back to the 13th and 14th centuries show that the copper came from France indicating that already, trade extended far beyond the Sahara and Sudan.
 The figures came from Ife in present day Nigeria which was then the political and ritual center of a multi-ethnic kingdom that was strategically located on the trade routes.

 On a simpler note, Talismanic writings and Quranic verses were written on clothing worn by warriors and hunters.
 One exhibit from Mali is of a mid-20th century cotton coat covered with cowrie shells, glass mirrors and the claws, skin and teeth of animals.
 The animal parts, like a lion’s claw or tooth, supposedly endowed the wearer with the properties of the animal, while the mirror warded off the evil eye.
 Cowrie shells were used as currency.